jorgenem/kshell_public/README.md

 </p>
 </details>

+`KSHELL` is now compiled!
+To remove the compiled files and revert back to the starting point, run `make clean` in the `src/` directory.

 ### Queueing job script on Fram
 The shell script grenerated by `kshell_ui.py` must begin with certain commands wich will be read by the Fram job queue system, `slurm`.
 The needed commands will automatically be added to the script if keyword `fram` is entered in the first prompt of `kshell_ui.py`.
 Following is an example of the commands for running on a single node on 32 cores: